timjstewart/api-script/README.md

         printResponseHeaders true
         printRequestBody     true
         printResponseBody    true
+        logResponseBody      false
     }
   }
 ```
 You can configure whether or not request and/or response bodies are printed and whether or not request and/or response headers are printed by setting these boolean settings to `true` or `false`.

+If logResponseBody is set to true, responses are logged to the logs directory.

 # Syntax